bvm/bvm/README.md

 ## Commands

+### `bvm init`

+Creates an empty `.bvmrc.json` file in the current directory.

 ### `bvm install`

-Downloads & installs the binaries in the current configuration file and associates them on the path with bvm.
+Downloads & installs the binaries in the current `.bvmrc.json` configuration file and associates them on the path with bvm.

 ### `bvm install [url]`